Summit Labs Expeditions

 The right people, kept informed

-Followers opt in once and get a note at the moments that matter — trailhead, summit, safely down — generated from the same feed.
+Followers opt in once and get a note at the moments that matter — trailhead, high camp, safely down — generated from the same feed.
 A dead-man's switch watches for a long silence and escalates to emergency contacts.
 Nothing to babysit.

 Under the hood — Garmin inReach · Cloudflare Workers + D1 · scheduled polling · automated email · a self-checking safety timer.